AbdulRehman1780/Streaming-Data-Insights/README.md

 4. **Streaming Pipeline Setup**: A Kafka producer application is developed to stream the preprocessed data in real-time.
 Three consumer applications are created to subscribe to the producer's data stream.

-5. ## Frequent Itemset Mining

-In the context of this project, frequent itemset mining refers to the process of identifying sets of items that frequently co-occur together in the dataset.
+5. **Frequent Itemset Mining**: In the context of this project, frequent itemset mining refers to the process of identifying sets of items that frequently co-occur together in the dataset.
 This is a fundamental task in data mining and is often used in market basket analysis, recommendation systems, and other data-driven applications.

 ### Consumer 1 and Consumer 2:
 Two of the consumer applications (Consumer 1 and Consumer 2) are responsible for implementing well-known algorithms for frequent itemset mining: